Marina-Banov/Quizzies/README.md

 This application is conceived as a starting point for a potentially more complex project, which could be upgraded in several ways.

 First, different types of questions could be introduced, such as questions with images or multiple-choice questions.
 The database schema already supports those changes, it would only be a matter of upgrading the UI.

+Currently, the database schema supports a many-to-many relationship between categories and questions, which means that a single question could be a part of multiple categories or quizzes without making any changes to the database or the core logic.
+This, however, has not yet been implemented in the UI.
+It could be achieved by creating a new QAbstractListModel which contains all the questions in the database, displaying them in the createDialog (file `src/qml/QuizziesTreeViewDelegate.qml`, line 94), possibly adding a filter for easier navigation, and making adjustments to the `CategoriesTreeModel::createQuestion` slot.

 Finally, it could be very interesting to create a mobile or web client-side to Quizzies, where the participants could answer the questions presented in this app, and the scoreboard would be automatically generated based on the number of correct answers and points.